mohanr/mohanr.github.io/_posts/2025-06-06-AdaptiveRadixTree.md

    value by the code and the number of keys increase.
 This is a bug now.~~
 4. _size_ and number of _children_ seem to match.

+# Conclusion

+The final version should be in https://github.com/mohanr/Bitcask.
+As this involves _Prefix_ compression some bugs were fixed.
+It seems to hold up well.